 Indoors there are several pools that are heated at different temperatures.
 Most of them are quite warm, like a hot bath so we headed outdoors instead with the kids to the wave pool!

 All of the baths at Gellert are heated to a certain degree, ranging from 21 to 40 degrees celsius.
 Outdoors there are 3 pools with the wave pool being one of the coolest and in fact, it was freezing!
 But being a hot day, it was ok!

 We decided to head back inside for a look around and to try one of the indoor baths, however with them all being much hotter we aimed for the coolest of the indoor baths as 40 degrees was far too hot for the kids.
-Instead we went to the 26 degree one and they had fun in the warm water.
+Instead, we went to the 26 degrees one and they had fun in the warm water.

 Being mindful that many people may be there for relaxation and to benefit from the healing properties of the thermal waters, we did our best to keep them quiet and calm… and they were thankfully quite well behaved.
 They did enjoy the giant warm bath!

 A visit to the Gellert Baths with kids is definitely possible and no one seemed bothered that we had our kids there.
 In fact, there were quite a few kids of different ages visiting on the day.
 We are so glad we had the chance to experience this token Budapest attraction!!